Ctrlpanel-gg/docs/docs/Installation/getting-started.md

 ### Set Permissions

-The last step in the installation process is to set the correct permissions on the Panel files so that the webserver can use them correctly.
+The last step in the installation process is to set the correct permissions on the Panel files so that the web server can use them correctly.

 ```bash